cgwire/kitsu/docs/faq/README.md

 ![Delete shot popup](../img/getting-started/validation_popup_delete_shot.png)

+If the shot has no task, it will be deleted immediately.

-Once deleted, the shot appears as crossed, it can be still restored with ![Restore asset](../img/getting-started/restore_button.png) .
+If the shot has a task, once deleted, the shot appears as crossed, it can be still restored with ![Restore asset](../img/getting-started/restore_button.png) .

 ![Delete shot](../img/getting-started/delete_shot1.png)